 When you first become sober, the mind begins to overcompensate for all that time in forced inactive mode.
 You begin to have racing thoughts and anxiety.

 Of course, most of this is usually chalked up to having a sober mind.
 In other words, those who do not utilize substances to quiet their thoughts or slow their brains down are experienced at this.
 But when you’re new to sobriety, you are new to permitting yourself to feel or think much of anything at all.

 Additionally, this experience can actually be due to the brain’s adjustment to the lack of chemicals upon which it has come to rely on.
 The resulting chemical imbalance causes all kinds of chaos in the brain, as it tries to rebalance itself without the use of substances.
 It is indeed an overcompensation.

 However, this too is temporary.
-If the racing thoughts and/or anxiety become overwhelming, it may be time to discuss this with your therapist or addiction counselor.
+If the racing thoughts and/or anxiety become overwhelming, it may be time to discuss this with a counselor or recovery therapist.
 This way, if more assistance is needed to cope with overwhelming bouts of anxiety, you will be able to receive it and avoid relapse.

 3. An Emotional Rollercoaster

 As stated, in early recovery, emotions you’ve likely been suppressing for the duration of your active addiction will begin to surface.
 Combine that with any chemical imbalance that preceded or resulted from active addiction, and it will feel as though your feelings are completely out of control.

 Typically, they come in overwhelming waves.
 It may feel as though each wave will take you under.
 However, in recovery, you are learning how to float along with the waves rather than fight them.